elo-enterprises/k8s-tools/README.md

 * **Orchestration *between* or *across* tool containers is usually awkward.** This is a challenge that needs some structure imposed.
 You can get that structure in lots of ways, but it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.  *Project automation ideally needs to run smoothly both inside and outside of CI/CD.*
 * **If running commands with different containers is easy, then there is less need to try and get everything into *one* tool container.**  The omnibus approach is usually time-consuming, and can be pretty hard if very different base images are involved.
 * **Tool containers are much more useful when you can easily dispatch commands to them,** especially without a long, fragile CLI invocation.
 A compose file specifying volumes and such helps a lot, but *you don't want `docker run ...` littered all over your scripts for builds and orchestration*.
-* **Plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-execution for partial-updates, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
+* **Plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-execution for partial-updates, dry-runs, parallelism, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
 Configuration management tools like Ansible can fix some of this, but bring their own problems, including: significant setup, significant dependencies, ongoing upstream changes, and the fact that many people cannot read or write it.

 Much more controversially: **Make is the happy medium here**, despite the haters, the purists, and the skeptics who argue that *make is not a task-runner*.
 That's because `make` is too good to ignore, and there are several major benefits.
 It is old but it is everywhere, it's expressive but has relatively few core concepts, and it's fast.
 It's the lingua franca for engineers, devops, and data-science, probably because easy things stay easy and advanced things are still possible.
 It's the lingua franca for javascript, python, or golang enthusiasts who need to be able to somehow work together.
 Most importantly: `make` is probably the *least* likely thing in your toolkit to be affected by externalities like pip breakage, package updates, or changing operating systems completely.
 If you need something *outside* of docker that you want stability & ubiquity from, it's hard to find a better choice.
+Make also has built-in support for dry-runs and parallel execution.

 The only problem is.. **Makefiles have nothing like native support for running tasks in containers**, but this is exactly what *`Makefile.compose.mk`* fixes.
 Makefiles are already pretty good at describing task execution, but describing the containers themselves is outside of that domain.
 Meanwhile, docker-compose is exactly the opposite, and so Make/Compose is a perfect combination.